2-REC/unity-state-engine/README.md

 		}
 	}
 	```
-	where `<GAME_SCENE>` is the name of the game state's scene to load(*).
+	where `<GAME_SCENE>` is the name of the game state's scene to load.

-(*): TODO: here? "for scene names parameters, can add a `SceneProperty` property to the script, and get the scene name from its `name` attribute"

-> **NOTE:** The states implementing these *actions* **must have their `leavable` attribute set**, to be allowed to leave the current global graph when calling `Leave`.
+> **NOTE:** The states implementing these actions **must have their `leavable` attribute set**, to be allowed to leave the current global graph when calling `Leave`.

-(TODO: here? title OK?
 #### GLobal Actions in Game Graph

+!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
+!!!!
+TODO !!!!
 if no global graph, ...

-!!!!
-TODO: to use GlobalDataManager in game graph, ... !!!!
+can use GlobalDataManager in game graph, ...(see Global Manager)
-(checkbox, set prefab, etc.)
 + explain purpose and usage...
 REWRITE FROM:
 - in game states
     - possibility to "load global" (to init the game data, loaded when coming from global graph)
+allow to not have global graph
-        => allowing to test a game state/scene without to start from global graph.
++ also allowing to test a game state/scene without to start from global graph.

+by calling NewGame or LoadGame

 (TODO: check if put details here or leave in file...)
         "InitGame" script in "Tests/Game" (see script for use details).
-		(need to call NewGame or LoadGame)
 )
+!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

-### Game Graph Actions
+### Game State Actions

+TODO:...
-...specific game states
+specific game states
+... override `GameStateController` script and add specific methods for additional actions.

+as seen previously,
+there are some common expected actions(TODO: LINK?) which can be executed in any state of the game graph.
-must at least have a "level" state (TODO: LINK LEVEL) handling the gameplay(?).
+Some actions however must be handled by a "*level*" state (TODO: LINK LEVEL), which will have its own state controller: the **Level Controller**(TODO: LINK LEVEL CONTROLLER).

-Available game specific *actions*:
+...some game specific actions:

 * `StartLevel`: Start a level.\
     Typically in a "map" state if exists.\